-Situated in the San Juan Mountains in southern Colorado, Telluride has plenty to keep everyone happy while delivering unbeatable views.
+Situated in the San Juan Mountains in southern Colorado, Telluride delivering unbeatable skiing & views.

 Often overlooked by ski tourists, Telluride Mountain Resort promises fewer crowds, a good mix of terrain, and - with two main areas - plenty of adventure for entire family.
 Plus, it has a first-of-its-kind transportation system that will make traveling easy once you get there.
 I promise, Telluride is worth the extra effort!